-Replication Management Risk.
+Passive Management Risk.
 Unlike many investment companies, the Fund is not “actively” managed.
 Therefore, it would not necessarily sell a security because the security’s issuer was in financial trouble unless that security is removed from the Index.
+In addition, the

 Non-Diversified Fund Risk.
 The Fund is considered non-diversified and can invest a greater portion of assets in securities of individual issuers than a diversified fund.
 As a result, changes in the market value of a single investment could cause greater fluctuations in share price than would occur in a diversified fund.

 The Fund’s Shares will change in value, and you could lose money by investing in the Fund.
 The Fund may not achieve its investment objective.
 An investment in the Fund has not been guaranteed, sponsored, recommended, or approved by the United States, or any agency, instrumentality or officer of the United States, has not been insured by the Federal Deposit Insurance Corporation (FDIC) and is not guaranteed by and is not otherwise an obligation of any bank or insured depository institution.